margolisj/go-supreme/readme.md

 ## TODO:
 ### Current
 * Bugs
-  * Queue bug if queues more than once, see logs 13, 18 mac 1, 14 windows
   * Add task name to log output
-  * Add API as a log variable and upate log stats file
+  * Add API as a log variable and update log stats file
+  * Make sure checkout retries correctly after decline
 * Continue Log stats upgrade
   * Look into which wait times were most effective
   * Do some analysis to see what happened with denies
-* Get rid of redundant return queue logic and checkout logic
 * Look to improve algorithm resilancy
-* Skp checkout for desktop
+* Skip checkout for desktop
 * Add store credit option to task
 * Add get time from some source to calculate computer time drift
 * Beta version of unify / pool initial item search